Lipid bilayer: History

 By the early twentieth century scientists had come to believe that cells are surrounded by a thin oil-like barrier, but the structural nature of this membrane was not known.
 Two experiments in 1925 laid the groundwork to fill in this gap.
 By measuring the capacitance of erythrocyte solutions, Hugo Fricke determined that the cell membrane was 3.3 nm thick.

 Although the results of this experiment were accurate, Fricke misinterpreted the data to mean that the cell membrane is a single molecular layer.
-Prof. Dr. Evert Gorter (1881–1954) and F. Grendel of Leiden University approached the problem from a different perspective, spreading the erythrocyte lipids as a monolayer on a Langmuir-Blodgett trough.
+Prof. Dr. Evert Gorter (1881–1954) and F. Grendel of Leiden University approached the problem from a different perspective, spreading the erythrocyte lipids as a monolayer on a Langmuir–Blodgett trough.
 When they compared the area of the monolayer to the surface area of the cells, they found a ratio of two to one.
 Later analyses showed several errors and incorrect assumptions with this experiment but, serendipitously, these errors canceled out and from this flawed data Gorter and Grendel drew the correct conclusion- that the cell membrane is a lipid bilayer.

 This theory was confirmed through the use of electron microscopy in the late 1950s.
 Although he did not publish the first electron microscopy study of lipid bilayers J. David Robertson was the first to assert that the two dark electron-dense bands were the headgroups and associated proteins of two apposed lipid monolayers.
-In this body of work, Robertson put forward the concept of the “unit membrane.”
+In this body of work, Robertson put forward the concept of the "unit membrane."
 This was the first time the bilayer structure had been universally assigned to all cell membranes as well as organelle membranes.

 Around the same time, the development of model membranes confirmed that the lipid bilayer is a stable structure that can exist independent of proteins.
-By “painting” a solution of lipid in organic solvent across an aperture, Mueller and Rudin were able to create an artificial bilayer and determine that this exhibited lateral fluidity, high electrical resistance and self-healing in response to puncture, all of which are properties of a natural cell membrane.
+By "painting" a solution of lipid in organic solvent across an aperture, Mueller and Rudin were able to create an artificial bilayer and determine that this exhibited lateral fluidity, high electrical resistance and self-healing in response to puncture, all of which are properties of a natural cell membrane.
 A few years later, Alec Bangham showed that bilayers, in the form of lipid vesicles, could also be formed simply by exposing a dried lipid sample to water.
-This was an important advance, since it demonstrated that lipid bilayers form spontaneously via self assembly and do not require a patterned support structure.
+This demonstrated that lipid bilayers form spontaneously via self assembly and do not require a patterned support structure.
 In 1977, a totally synthetic bilayer membrane was prepared by Kunitake and Okahata, from a single organic compound, didodecyldimethylammonium bromide.
-It clearly shows that the bilayer membrane was assembled by the van der Waals interaction.
+This showed that the bilayer membrane was assembled by the intermolecular forces.